nebulamarie/airplanes-api-take-2/ClientREADME.md

 [X] Search for flights by flight code
 [X] Create a new flight
 [X] Delete a flight

-[ ] Edit an existing flight
+[X] Edit an existing flight

-1. Make a flightContainer version of the create component
-2. Tie the submit button to the updateFlight action
-3. Create a new action to update the flight
+[ ] Dropdown to select the plane for the flight
-4. Fetch flights from the server
+1. Query for all the planes
+2. Build a dictionary of plane id to plane name
+3. Use the dictionary to display the plane names in the dropdown
+4. When the user selects a plane, use the dictionary to get the plane id and save it to the flight

+[ ] Dropdown to select the origin airport for the flight [ ] Dropdown to select the destination airport for the flight

 ### Planes
 - View all of the planes
 - Create a new plane

+### Deployment Instructions